-Here are a few convenient ways to include cashews in your favorite meals and snacks:
+Here are a few easy ways to include cashews in meals and snacks:

-- Combine cashews with dried fruit, chocolate chips, and other nuts to create a trail mix.
+- Combine them with dried fruit, chocolate chips, and nuts to create trail mix.

 - Toss cashews with romaine lettuce, tomatoes, and a hint of olive oil for a healthy and satisfying salad.

-- Add to a wrap featuring cubed chicken, mustard, and mayonnaise.
+- Add them to a wrap featuring chicken, mustard, and mayonnaise.

 - Sprinkle salted cashews on top of roasted green beans.

-- Enjoy with yogurt, granola, and fruit in a tasty parfait.
+- Enjoy them with yogurt, granola, and fruit in a tasty parfait.

-- Prepare with rice, soy sauce, chicken, and red pepper flakes in a slow cooker.
+- Prepare them with rice, soy sauce, chicken, and red pepper flakes in a slow cooker.

-- Toss with lo mein noodles coated in oyster sauce and soy sauce.
+- Toss cashews with lo mein noodles coated in oyster sauce and soy sauce.

 What Is Cashew Milk?